+What is something that most people would not know about you?
 I can be quite emotional when I think about my family.
 I take great pride in our two sons and nine grandchildren, my beautiful wife and partner Nancy who did such a wonderful job raising our family, and my daughters-in-law, Amy and Maranda, who are my heroes every day for being such great role models for their children.

+What is on your wish list?
 If I could wish for anything, it would be that people don’t hold grudges.
 Life’s too short to hold grudges.
 If life was more resilient and grudges easier to forget, that would be a great step forward.

+Have you received any professional awards?
+What were they?
+How did you win them?
 I’m most proud of an early Advertising Association award we received in 1982.
 It was a 1stplace ADDY Award for a punch-out direct mailer.
 It wasn’t flashy, and I was competing against all the “big” agencies…but it was a solid piece that most importantly really worked.
 As you might be able to tell from the below photo, it was a way to show how easily a pager could find in your pocket and how often it could be used.

+Any personal awards?
 I was voted Class Clown of my senior class at John Adams High School – I am not sure if I deserved it, but I guess I have always enjoyed making people smile!

+Describe your most recent home improvement project?
 I’ve really enjoyed adding some home automation to our home, which only seems to impress me and my grandchildren.